c

 Accès

 Limited free parking is available at a couple of small paved areas next to the L432 between Hahnheim and Sörgenloch.
 This road is also on a bus-route (652) with the nearest bus-stop at Wahlheimer Hof to the east of the reserve, or alternatively at Sörgenloch to the west.
 A path, paved only on most of the southern side, circumvents the pools, grassland, and reedbeds.
-Cycling the southern edge is possible, but other stretches are higher grass or muddy depending on conditions.
+Cycling this part of the southern edge is possible, but other stretches are often high grass (beware of ticks) and can be muddy depending on conditions.
+An official paved cycling route veers west of the reserve when at the south-western corner but returns to the Selz shortly afterwards.
+Beaver activity and excessive rain sometimes causes extensive localised flooding.

 Terrain et Habitat

-Zone humide , Lac , Vasières , Agriculture , Arbres et buissons disséminés , Prairie , Rivière , Roselière
+Zone humide , Vasières , Agriculture , Arbres et buissons disséminés , Prairie , Rivière , Roselière , Étang

 Conditions